 Here are few things I am still struggling with; I am working on them.
 I hope soon I will able to overcome them also.

 - The list of tasks that I create only receives about half of my time every day.
 I wish I had more time to work on these tasks, but the reality is that I don’t.
 Meetings, conversations, and calls get in the way.

 - I am working hard to got to bed by 10:30 pm but somehow it's always 12:30 am, it is taking toll on health.
-This would be a top most priority for me.
+This would be the top priority for me.